qgis/QGIS-Documentation/source/docs/user_manual/sextante/3rdParty.rst

 Script files have the extension :file:`.rsx` and creating them is pretty easy if you just have a basic knowledge of R syntax and R scripting.
-They should be stored in the R scripts folder.
+They should be stored in the R-scripts folder.
 You can set this folder in the :guilabel:`R` settings group (available from the SEXTANTE settings dialog), just like you do with the folder for regular SEXTANTE scripts.